BGforgeNet/VScode-BGforge-MLS/docs/settings.md

 _([How to change settings in VScode](https://code.visualstudio.com/docs/getstarted/settings).)_

 ### WeiDU
-- `bgforge.weidu.path`: Full path to WeiDU binary.
+- `bgforge.weidu.path`: Path to WeiDU binary.
 (Used for hotkey-based [error reporting](https://github.com/BGforgeNet/VScode-BGforge-MLS/#error-reporting).)
+If WeiDU is in system `PATH`, no changes necessary.
 - `bgforge.weidu.game_path`: Full path to IE game.
 Needed to parse `BAF` and `D`.
 (Requires WeiDU v247+).

 ### Fallout SSL